-Four binayak in Kathmandu is Ashok Vinayak, Chandra Binayak, Surya Binayak and Jal Binayak.
+Four Binayak in Kathmandu or 4 Ganesh of Kathmandu are Ashok Vinayak, Chandra Binayak, Surya Binayak and Jal Binayak.
 Lord Ganesh is believed to be the son of Lord Shiva & Parvati.
 Ganesh has numerous shrines throughout the Valley but four are particularly sacred.

 Ashok binayak location in Nepal

-Ashok Binayak is located in Maru Tole at eastern side of Kathmandu Durbar Square.
+Ashok Binayak is located in Maru Tole on the eastern side of Kathmandu Durbar Square.

-2. Chandra Binayak – It is famous for it’s Licchavi stupa known as the Dhando Chaitya.
+2. Chandra Binayak – It is famous for its Licchavi stupa known as the Dhando Chaitya.
 Many historians consider it to be the oldest Buddhist Stupa in the valley.
-People believed to cure diseases and external body injuries.
+People believed in curing diseases and external body injuries.

 Chandra Binayak is in the middle of the Chabahil, 200m behind the Chabahil stupa.